cscanlin/pages-project-gallery/README.md

     echo "export PATH=\"~/.local/bin:\$PATH\"" >> ~/.bash_profile

+#### Installing PhantomJS

+Alternatively, you can download PhantomJS and run the included ghostdriver instead.
+It's on npm which makes the install easier, but it currently lacks support for many es6 features (this should be significantly better in PhantomJS 2.5 which is currently in Beta).

+    sudo npm install -g phantomjs-prebuilt

 #### Update Configuration

 1. In `_config.yml`, change `title` to match the new name of your new repository/directory